-Norbert Gstrein & Clemens J. Setz: Alpine Literature meets the Rockies
+Norbert Gstrein & Clemens J. Setz at IFOA: Alpine Literature meets the Rockies

 Presented by the Goethe-Institut, Banff Centre for Arts and Creativity, and Toronto's International Festival of Authors

 How does a chosen literary setting affect story, characters, voice?
 European and North American authors read from their “mountain” works and discuss how region and home define their writing.
 The Goethe-Institut & Banff Centre invite two award-winning German-language authors for their Canadian debut to read from their works in translation and discuss with their local colleagues what mountain culture means to them.